SUSE/salt-shaptools/README.md

 ## How to run the tests

 Salt has a quite particular way to execute the tests.
-As a summary, tests are splitted in _integration_ and _unit_ tests.
+As a summary, tests are split in _integration_ and _unit_ tests.
 The first group tests the module using actual salt master/minions, so the setup is more complicated.
 The _unit_ tests in the other hand only check the code functions.